Sure Dividend

 Cincinnati Financial is a property-and-casualty (P/C) insurance company founded in 1950.
 It offers business, home, auto insurance, and financial products, including life insurance, annuities, property, and casualty insurance.
 It is headquartered in Ohio and is trading with a market capitalization of $16.5 billion.

 The company has operations in 46 states.
-The company also has 2,035 agency relationships with 2,990 locations as of June 30th, 2023.
+The company also has 2,171 agency relationships with 3,260 locations as of Auguest 30th, 2024.

 Source: Investor Presentation

-As an insurance company, Cincinnati Financial makes money in two ways.
+Cincinnati Financial makes money as an insurance company in two ways.
 First, it earns income from the insurance premiums of the policies it sells to its customers.

 Second, it also earns investment income by investing its float, i.e., the money it receives from its customers minus the amount it pays out in claims.